Monday, December 31, 2007

 sector of an economy more efficient will generate capital that can then be

-spearheaded by Harvard economist Lawrence Katz, suggests that technological progress may be a bigger villain, in terms of contributing to growing income inequality in the world today, than everybody's favorite boogeyman, globalization (in which category we will include outsourcing, offshoring and worker migration).
+plowed into other sectors of the economy, creating more jobs and prosperity for all.
+From this perspective, the prospect of a future in which robots do all the hard manual labor is nothing to worry about.
+But a growing body of research, spearheaded by Harvard economist Lawrence Katz, suggests that technological progress may be a bigger villain, in terms of contributing to growing income inequality in the world today, than everybody's favorite boogeyman, globalization (in which category we will include outsourcing, offshoring and worker migration).
 At best (or worst) globalization plus technology are together putting the squeeze on

 everyone who doesn't have the skills or education to thrive in our increasingly technologically mediated world.

 Reducing the number of available "stoop labor" jobs without simultaneously beefing up investments in education and job training and social safety net protections -- not just in the United States, but everywhere -- seems a bit short-sighted.
-If technological change really is contributing significantly to growing income inequality then the world is facing much bigger threats than anything posed by "illegal labor."
+If technological change really is contributing significantly to growing income inequality then the world is facing much bigger threats than anything posed by "illegal labor.".

 .